Tigertailz - The 'Knives' are out!

 Regrettably, 2007 was to be remembered for the passing of bassist and co-founder Pepsi Tate, a terrible blow that almost forced the band to quit.
 After much soul-searching, it was decided to bite back, continuing to keep alive the great tradition that Tate had been such a powerful exponent of.
 In 2010, the band prepared for the next phase in its rollercoaster story - the 20-year celebration of 'Bezerk', a live album, and two festival headline slots (including the UK's Hard Rock Hell).

-With a rejuvenated and enthralling new line-up hitting the news in 2013, the road rolls on for a hungry, revitalised Tigertailz.
-From a band that has survived challenges so bizarre that most wouldn't even believe it, expect blow-your-mind live performances, and in 'Knives' some new generation Tigertailz music to rally the clans.
-In fact, a competition to win a signed copy of the new EP attracted over 10,000 'hits' in less than three hours!
+With a rejuvenated and enthralling new line-up hitting the news in 2015, the road rolls on for a hungry, revitalised Tigertailz.
+From a band that has survived challenges so bizarre that most wouldn't even believe it, expect blow-your-mind live performances, and in 'Daggerz' some new generation Tigertailz music to rally the clans.
+A competition to win a signed copy of the previous EP attracted over 10,000 'hits' in less than three hours, so it's fair to say that appetite for the band's return has been amply whetted.
 It's a resurgence to make fans young and old proud of this classic Welsh metal band.
 The best advice right now is to brace yourselves...